utopianlab/Smart-Switchboard/README.md

  -A battery powered Motion/Door sensor to send data to ESP32 to control lights automatically.

  -Using Alexa Voice control to control all the lights and fans.

+ ESP-IDF was used to program the ESP32.
+BME280 sensor was used to measure the temperature, pressure and humditity of the room.
+A custom made relay module was used to control electronic appliance.

+Future Work planned:

+- Dim all the lights and fan using the temperature and ambient light sensor

+- Create an Android App to control the lights using mobile

+- Optimize the touch sensor code for better operation

+- Energy analytics for the user

+- Use Predictive models for personalizing the home for the user